Panda Express Chow Mein Copycat

 Instructions

-- Discard the seasoning packages of the yakisoba noodles.
-Loosen up the yakisoba and set aside.
+• Discard the seasoning packets from the yakisoba noodles.
+Loosen the noodles and set aside.

-- Heat up a wok or skillet over high heat, add the oil when it's heated.
-Add the onion, cabbage, and celery into the wok, stir fry and toss continuously until the vegetables become soft and some of them are slightly charred.
+• Heat a wok or skillet over high heat and add the oil once it's heated.
+Add the onion, cabbage, and celery to the wok, stir-fry, and toss continuously until the vegetables are soft and slightly charred.

-- Add in the noodles and stir a few times before adding the soy sauce and oyster sauce.
+• Add the noodles and stir a few times before adding the soy sauce and oyster sauce.
 Stir continuously to combine all the ingredients in the wok.
 Dish out and serve immediately.

 Notes